Chebyshev polynomials in the complex plane and on the real line: Chebyshev polynomials in the complex plane

 By the maximum principle applied to the unbounded component we find that

 We conclude that $\|Q\|_{\sfE(r)}\geq r^{nm}$ holds for any monic polynomial $Q$ of degree $nm$.
-Since $\|P^n\|_{\sfE(r)} = r^{nm}$ the uniqueness of the minimizer implies that $T_{nm}^{\sfE(r)} = P(z)^n$. \end{proof} Faber does not address the issue of determining Chebyshev polynomials for degrees other than multiples of the generating polynomials degree (in this case $nm$).
-The analysis of these can be quite involved, see \cite{bergman-rubin24}.
-One of the main points of Faber's article is to show that the classical Chebyshev polynomials $T_n^{[-1,1]}$ are also Chebyshev polynomials in the extended sense to ellipses in the complex plane with focii at $\pm 1$.
-For a recent generalization of this result see \cite[Theorem 1.4]{christiansen-simon-zinchenko-IV}.
+Since $\|P^n\|_{\sfE(r)} = r^{nm}$ we conclude that \(P^n\) is a minimizer, and since there is only one minimizer, this implies that $T_{nm}^{\sfE(r)} = P(z)^n$. \end{proof} Faber does not address the issue of determining Chebyshev polynomials for degrees other than multiples of the degree of the generating polynomial (in this case $nm$).
+In fact, the analysis of the remaining degrees can be quite involved, see e.g. \cite{bergman-rubin24, peherstorfer-steinbauer01}.
+One of the main points of Faber's article is to show that the classical Chebyshev polynomials $T_n^{[-1,1]}$ are also Chebyshev polynomials in the extended sense to ellipses in the complex plane with focii at~$\pm 1$.
+We will return to this in Section \ref{subs:equipotential}

-Perhaps of even greater influence on subsequent research in approximation theory, he demonstrated that a class of polynomials, introduced by him in 1903 and now known as Faber polynomials \cite{faber03}, can be used to construct sequences of polynomials that, in certain cases, asymptotically achieve the same minimal norm as Chebyshev polynomials.
+Perhaps of even greater influence on subsequent research in approximation theory, Faber demonstrated that a class of polynomials, introduced by him in \cite{faber03} and now known as Faber polynomials, can be used to construct sequences of polynomials that, in certain cases, asymptotically achieve the same minimal norm as Chebyshev polynomials.
 We proceed with explaining this chain of ideas.
-For this reason, let $\sfE$ denote a compact set and let $\Omega_\sfE$ denote the unbounded component of the complement of $\sfE$ with respect to the Riemann sphere $\RS$.
-We note that the maximum principle implies that $T_n^{\sfE} = T_n^{\partial\Omega_{\sfE}}$.
-This shows that it is of no importance in what follows whether we consider Chebyshev polynomials on a set or its corresponding outer boundary.
-With the additional assumption that $\Omega_{\sfE}$ is simply connected, the Riemann mapping theorem implies the existence of a map $\Phi:\Omega_\sfE\rightarrow \RS\setminus \overline{\D}$ satisfying
+For this purpose, let $\sfE$ denote a compact set and let $\Omega_\sfE$ denote the unbounded component of \(\overline{\C}\setminus\sfE.\) The maximum principle implies that $T_n^{\sfE} = T_n^{\partial\Omega_{\sfE}}$, and therefore it is of no importance in what follows whether we consider Chebyshev polynomials on a set or its corresponding outer boundary.
+With the additional assumption that $\Omega_{\sfE}$ is simply connected with respect to \(\RS\), the Riemann mapping theorem implies that there exists a conformal map $\Phi:\Omega_\sfE\rightarrow \RS\setminus \overline{\D}$ satisfying

 see e.g. \cite[Theorem VII.4.2]{conway78}.
 It follows that $\Phi$ has the Laurent series expansion